 What can we learn from sea surface temperatures?

 To study marine ecosystems you have to unravel a series of complex relationships among oceanography, biology, ecology, fishing, and other human activities in the marine environment.
 A key oceanographic factor at the foundation of many of these relationships is sea surface temperature.
 Sea surface and bottom temperatures affect all parts of the marine food chain.
 Microscopic plants and animals (i.e., plankton and zooplankton) are affected, as are the fish that eat them and subsequently, the whales, birds, and other predators that eat the fish.
 Ocean temperatures not only influence when and where the fish go, but also, when and where fishermen must go to catch them.

-We are going to provide biweekly updates on sea surface temperatures via social media @NOAAFisheriesAK and via this webpage to share what we are learning about current conditions in the eastern Bering Sea, Gulf of Alaska, and Aleutian Islands this year.
+We are going to provide weekly updates on sea surface temperatures via social media @NOAAFisheriesAK and via this webpage to share what we are learning about current conditions in the eastern Bering Sea, Gulf of Alaska, and Aleutian Islands this year.

 Interpreting the Graphs